Nuclear Medicine TECHNOLOGY Frequently Asked Questions

 For Nuclear Medicine Technology, job shadowing is the process of spending time with Nuclear Medicine Technologists during their working day as they do their work and image patients.
 For the SCSU Nuclear Medicine Technology program, we require 12 hours of job shadowing, which should be done as soon as possible.
 Do not wait to do the job shadowing.
 You may do the shadowing at any hospital that does Nuclear Medicine imaging.
 Record your job shadowing hours using this form: NMDTJobShadowingReportForm (click on link to access Acrobat file).
 The form requires the signature of a supervisor in the department where the job shadowing was done.
 If you need a new copy of the form, always obtain the latest version here using the link provided.

 Where can I do job shadowing in St. Cloud?

-You can do the job shadowing at any hospital or clinic that does nuclear imaging.
+You can do the job shadowing at any hospital that does nuclear imaging.
 If you need a contact in St. Cloud, please feel free to contact Joy Mooney, St. Cloud Hospital.
 E-mail: joy dot mooney at centracare dot com [replace "at" with "@" before sending, etc.].

 Where can I do job shadowing outside of St. Cloud?